Abal-ankit/PEP-INPUT/README.md

 - Day14 => Fetch API and axios and api call to typecode.com.
 - Day15 => useRef, useEffect, conditional rendering, formik and Yup library for form validation.
 - Day16 => Babel, Webpack and routing using react-router-dom.
+- Day17 => MongoDB installation and basic crud operation on collection.